Project Eligibility Criteria

 • Recovering nature within a protected landscape

-• Recovery of threatened native species or reintroduction of species where this aligns with the Environmental Improvement Plan
+• Recovery of threatened native species, removal of invasive species, or reintroduction of species where this aligns with best available science

 • Increasing the diversity and populations of native species such as insect pollinators